pnp/List-Formatting/view-samples/search-tag-format/README.md

 Title | Single line of text
 Description | Multiple line of text
 SearchText | Single line of text - Support field to search words in description field.
-CustomTags | Choice ("Allow multiple selections" to yes and check "Can add values manually") - This choice configuration field allow to add multiple values.
+CustomTags | Choice ("Allow multiple selections" to yes and check "Can add values manually") - This field configuration allow to add multiple values.

 ## Sample